Undergraduate Admissions Information

 Provisional Admission

 Applicants who have submitted evidence of satisfactory academic qualification (official or unofficial) but lack one or more additional items required for admission may receive provisional acceptance.
 Provisionally admitted students may register for upcoming courses after paying their enrollment deposit.
-Additionally, they may work with the financial services office to have a financial package established.
-However, all admissions requirements must be resolved and full admission obtained before financial aid will be disbursed.
+Additionally, they may work with the financial services office to establish a financial package.
+However, all admission requirements must be resolved, and full admission must be obtained before financial aid is disbursed.
 Students may remain in provisional acceptance for up to 10 calendar days after the first day of class.
 If provisional admission status is not resolved within those 10 calendar days, students will be administratively withdrawn from their courses.

 Probationary Admission

-Students who do not meet the university’s grade point requirements for regular admission to the university or to a degree program may be recommended for probationary admission.
+Students who do not meet the university's grade point requirements for regular admission may be considered for probationary admission, subject to the Director of Admissions approval.

-To be considered for probationary admission into an undergraduate degree program, a student must possess a minimum 1.5 high school or college GPA.
-If you are admitted on probationary status, you may enroll for up to 12 credits of undergraduate-level coursework approved by an advisor and develop an academic plan with the Ashburn Center for Student Success.
-Any request for more than 12 credits of undergraduate-level coursework while a probationary student must be approved in writing by your advisor and school dean.
+To be considered for probationary admission into an undergraduate degree program, a student must possess a minimum of 1.7 high school or college GPA.
+If a student is admitted on probationary status, they may enroll for up to 12 credits of undergraduate-level coursework approved by an advisor and develop an academic plan with the Ashburn Center for Student Success.
+Any request for more than 12 credits of undergraduate-level coursework while a probationary student must be approved in writing by the advisor and school dean.

 Upon completion of at least 12 credit hours of undergraduate-level work at Carolina University with at least a C average, probationary students may be removed from probationary status by the Registrar’s Office.
 Probationary students who do not meet this objective will be placed on academic suspension.